 One of the first items you must obtain in order to purchase a home is a mortgage pre-approval letter.
 You will acquire this letter through a bank or private lender (see step 3 for more info on lenders).
 This letter shows how much house you can afford and it also shows sellers you have the ability to purchase their home.

-Two of the biggest factors in obtaining a pre-approval letter is having a good credit score (650+) and low debt-to-income ratio, also known as DTI (the debt-to-income ratio is the percentage of your gross monthly income that goes to paying your monthly debt payments).
+Two of the biggest factors in obtaining a pre-approval letter is having a good credit score (650+) and a low debt-to-income ratio, also known as DTI (the debt-to-income ratio is the percentage of your gross monthly income that goes to paying your monthly debt payments).